b-marie/brittanyellichblog/content/posts/2024-in-review/index.md

     src: "sunset.jpg"
 ---

-It feels like we are at a turning point on the internet.
-As AI-generated content runs rampant, I am finding that I'm more interested than ever in individual content owned and hosted by real humans.

-I feel like I'm moving away from large networks like Substack or Medium in favor of individual blogs and newsletters.
-And it's a good change.

-## General Thoughts

 I've seen a lot of "2024 in Review" blog posts and I've been feeling reflective, so I thought I would do one of my own.

 2024 was really a year about re-discovering myself, my values, and my interests.
 I'm closing a chapter of my life of near constant family growing, and I'm entering 2025 a more confident, albeit tired, version of myself.